 Preparations

-Use the Alibaba Cloud account that owns the source ApsaraDB for Redis instance to log on to the Alibaba Cloud Management Console.
-Then, create a RAM role and specify the Alibaba Cloud account that owns the destination ApsaraDB for Redis instance as a trusted account.
-For more information, see Configure RAM authorization for cross-account data migration or synchronization.
+Use the Alibaba Cloud account that owns the source Tair (Redis OSS-Compatible) instance to log on to the Alibaba Cloud Management console.
+Create a RAM role and set the Alibaba Cloud account that owns the destination Redis instance as the trusted account.
+For more information, see Configure RAM authorization for cross-account DTS tasks.

 Procedure